The Beginnings of an Entrepreneur Adventurer

 Carl Lutz was the first Swiss Citizen to be named Righteous Among The Nations by Yad Vashem in 1964.
 He was granted the Order of Merit of the Republic of Germany and nominated three times for the Nobel Peace Prize, one of which by the President of Israel.

-In 2021, Geneva paid tribute to him with an exhibition opened by the United Nations High Commissioner for Human Rights, while the United States dedicates a room in its Embassy in Budapest.
+In 2021, Geneva paid tribute to him with an exhibition opened by the United Nations High Commissioner for Human Rights, while the United States dedicated the main room of its Embassy in Budapest to him.

 The magnitude of Carl Lutz’s rescue is often misrepresented, with excessive estimates taken from a letter written in 1948 by Mihaly Salamon (62’000 souls).
 These figures are a personal estimate that is not documented.
 It is considered unreliable by several leading historians, and considered false by the Grossmann family, whose grandfather ran the Glass House, and by Lutz’s, including our Honorary President Agnes Hirschi.
 The reality is probably lower than this estimate.
 In the absence of precise figures, it is more accurate to say that Carl Lutz saved “several tens of thousands of people”.